-The nature of graduate education is to foster an environment with the student as an active participant in the learning process as leader, researcher, and practitioner.
-As a result, more time is spent on the review of literature of the discipline with much of that reading been completed outside class.
-The activities of the course are more writing intensive, use case analysis, incorporate a reflective portfolio approach to authentic assessment, include an increased expectation of independent learning, and promote a search for outside resources to bring to class to inform discussion.
+The nature of graduate education is to foster an environment with the student as an active participant in the learning process as leader, scholar and practitioner.
+As a result, more time is spent on the review of literature of the discipline with much of that reading being completed outside class.
+The activities of the course are more writing intensive and applied in nature.
+In turn, this includes an increased expectation of independent learning, which requires students to search for outside resources to bring to class to inform discussion and professional development.